A nonamenable "factor" of a Euclidean space: Definitions; the ``Decoration lemma''

 \begin{definition} Let $\G_*$ be the set of all finite-degree connected rooted (multi)graphs up to rooted isomorphism.
+In notation, we do not distinguish between a rooted graph and the rooted isomorphism class that it represents.
 Define a distance on $\G_*$ by $d ((G,o),(G',o')):=\min\{1/r\,:\, B_G(o,r)$ and $B_{G'}(o',r)$ are rooted isomorphic$\}$.
-This defines a compact topology on $\G_*$.
-Let $\G_{**}$ be the set of finite-degree connected rooted graphs with another distinguished vertex, and up to isometries.
-Similarly to $\G_*$, a compact topology can be defined on $\G_{**}$.
+Let $\G_{**}$ be the set of finite-degree connected rooted graphs with two distinguished vertices, and up to double-rooted isometries.
+Similarly to $\G_*$, a metric can be defined on $\G_{**}$.
 Let $\mu$ be some probability distribution on $\G_*$.
 We say that $\mu$ defines a {\it unimodular random graph} if for every Borel function $f:\G_{**}\to\R^+$, the following is true

-where $(H,x)$ is the random element of $\G_*$ of distribution $\mu$.
+where $(G,x)$ is the random element of $\G_*$ of distribution $\mu$.
 The above equation is called the Mass Transport Principle (MTP). \end{definition}

-\begin{definition} Call a subset $\A\subset\G_*$ an {\it invariant property}, if it is Borel measurable and closed under the change of root (that is, if $(G,o)\in\A$ and $x\in V(G)$, then $(G,x)\in\A$).
-A unimodular random graph $(\Gamma,o)$ is {\it extremal} or {\it ergodic}, if for every such $\A$ either $(\Gamma,o) \in\A$ almost surely or $(\Gamma,o)\not\in\A$ almost surely. \end{definition}
+\begin{definition} Call a subset $\A\subset\G_*$ an {\it invariant property} if it is Borel measurable and closed under the change of root (that is, if $(G,o)\in\A$ and $x\in V(G)$, then $(G,x)\in\A$).
+A unimodular random graph $(\Gamma,o)$ is {\it extremal} or {\it ergodic} if for every such $\A$ either $(\Gamma,o) \in\A$ almost surely or $(\Gamma,o)\not\in\A$ almost surely. \end{definition}

 We first define {\it decorated graphs}.
-This will be equivalent to what is called {\it marked} graphs in \cite{AL}, but it is adjusted to our setting better.
+This will be equivalent to what is called {\it marked} graphs in \cite{AL}, but we adjust it to our setting.